Preventing Respiratory Infections in Rats

 •Stress:

 Reduce stress by doing a proper quarantine before introducing groups of rats and respect their boundaries during the bonding process.
-Keep them in a quiet room if possible away from other pets like dogs, cats, your resident rats for their first 2 weeks.
-Ensure you’re washing your hands before and a fter nteracting with any animal.
-Don’t introduce any scents like air fresheners, smoke, laundry detergent, or clothes that smell like other animals in the home to your new rats.
+Keep them in a quiet room if possible away from other pets like dogs, cats, your resident rats for their first 2 weeks minimum.
+Ensure you’re washing your hands before and after interacting with any animal.
+Don’t introduce any scents like air fresheners, smoke, laundry detergent, perfume, or clothes that smell like other animals in the home to your new rats.

 •Genetics: